-To discover an SNMP-enabled device:
+To discover a SNMP-enabled device:

-- 1. Go to the Discovery Control Panel page (System > Manage > Discovery). - 2.
+- 1. Go to the Discovery Control Panel page (System > Manage > Classic Discovery or System > Manage > Discovery in the classic user interface). - 2.
 In the Discovery Control Panel page, click [Create].

 3. The Discovery Session Editor page appears.
 In the Discovery Session Editor page, supply values in the following fields: